Skip to content

 }

 /research always streams via Server-Sent Events.
-Every call returns a stream.
-There is no non-streaming mode.
+Every call returns a stream; there is no non-streaming mode.

 The SDK models the stream as a discriminated union: each event has an event field (a string literal) and a data payload whose shape depends on the event name.
 Switch on event.event and the SDK narrows event.data to the correct type automatically.